milessic/pyClocks/PROGRESS.markdown

     - [ ] - add app resize when using custom topnav
 - [ ] - don't save progress while edit mode is enabled
 - [ ] - force save on app close
+- [x] - add option to not run app as Tool

 # v.1
 - [x] - Add clock adding / editing / removing from app level